telerik/kendo-ui-core/docs/controls/editors/upload/chunk-upload.md

 </script>
 ```

-## Transfering Chunks
+## Transfer of Chunks

-With the chunk upload functionality the selected files are separeted into chunks/blobs of data.
-These chunks are automatically sent to the server (via AJAX request) to the destination set up in the `saveUrl` option.
-The chunks are sent in a specific order, hence, the server should send back a response with the meta data of the chunk uploaded so that **Kendo Upload** can proceed either with the next chunk (`"uploaded": false`) or the next file (`"uploaded": true`).
+The chunk upload functionality separates the selected files chunks or blobs of data.
+These chunks are automatically sent to the server to the destination that is set up in the `saveUrl` option over an AJAX request.
+Because the chunks are sent in a specific order, the server is expected to send back a response with the meta data of the chunk that is uploaded.
+This response indicates to the Upload that it can proceed either with the next chunk (`"uploaded": false`) or with the next file (`"uploaded": true`).

-The response should have the following meta data included:
+The response has to include the meta data from the following example.

+###### Example

     {
         "uploaded": true | false,